KBNLresearch/forensicImagingResources/doc/notes-tapes-xxlink.md

 ### Block size

-Block size of first tape: 64512 bytes.
+Block size of first and second tapes: 64512 bytes.
 The *dump(8)* documentation says:

 >-b blocksize
 >    The number of kilobytes per dump record.
 The default blocksize is 10, unless the -d option has been used to specify a tape >density of 6250BPI or more, in which case the default blocksize is 32.
 Th maximal value is 1024.
 Note however that, since the IO >system slices all requests into chunks of MAXBSIZE (which can be as low as 64kB), you can experience problems with dump(8) and >restore(8) when using a higher value, depending on your kernel and/or libC versions.